-- Basic authentication is an HTTP facility that enables a client to both authenticate and identify itself to a server by providing a user ID and password.
+- Basic authentication is part of HTTP that enables a client to authenticate and identify itself to a server by providing a user ID and password or password phrase.
 This information is encoded using base-64 encoding, which is simple to decode.
-Because of this, using basic authentication as the sole means of authentication is only appropriate when there is no possibility of a password being intercepted.
-In most environments, basic authentication should be used in combination with SSL, so that SSL encryption is used to protect the user ID and password information.
-"HTTP basic authentication" on page 20 explains basic authentication in more detail. - SSL client certificate authentication is a more secure method of authenticating a client, using a client certificate which is issued by a trusted third party (or Certificate Authority), and sent using SSL encryption.
-CICS RACF Security Guide explains how this works.
-A client certificate does not contain a user ID that can be used for identification within CICS.
-To achieve identification, the client certificate can be associated with a user ID in RACF or an equivalent security manager, either before the certificate is used, or automatically (using basic authentication) when the client makes its request.
-The RACF user ID becomes the client's user ID each time the certificate is used.
-CICS RACF Security Guide explains how to set this up.
+Therefore, using basic authentication as the sole means of authentication is appropriate only when the password cannot be intercepted.
+In most environments, use basic authentication with SSL, so that SSL encryption protects the user ID and password information.
+Refer to "HTTP basic authentication" on page 20. - SSL client certificate authentication is a more secure method of authenticating a client, using a client certificate that is issued by a trusted third party (or Certificate Authority), and sent using SSL encryption.
+Refer to CICS RACF Security Guide.
+A client certificate does not contain a user ID that can be used for identification in CICS.
+To achieve identification, you can associate the client certificate with a user ID in RACF or an equivalent security manager, either before the certificate is used, or automatically (using basic authentication) when the client makes its request.
+The RACF user ID becomes the client user ID each time the certificate is used, as described in CICS RACF Security Guide.

-"Creating TCPIPSERVICE resource definitions for CICS Web support" on page 96 tells you how to set up a TCPIPSERVICE definition for CICS Web support which specifies one of these authentication schemes.
+"Creating TCPIPSERVICE resource definitions for CICS web support" on page 95 tells you how to set up a TCPIPSERVICE definition for CICS web support that specifies one of these authentication schemes.

-When you use basic authentication or client certificate authentication, CICS handles the process of requesting authentication from the user, decoding the authentication information if necessary, checking the supplied authentication against the security manager's database, and rejecting the request if the authentication is not acceptable.
-An analyzer program or user-written application program is only called after the authentication has been verified and accepted.
+When you use basic authentication or client certificate authentication, CICS handles the process of requesting authentication from the user, decoding the authentication information if necessary, checking the supplied authentication against the security manager database, and rejecting the request if the authentication is not acceptable.
+An analyzer program or user-written application program is called only after the authentication is verified and accepted.

-All the user IDs used by Web clients must have a user profile in RACF, or your equivalent external security manager.
-CICS RACF Security Guide has more information about these.
+All the user IDs used by web clients must have a user profile in RACF or your equivalent external security manager.
+Refer to CICS RACF Security Guide.

-For basic authentication, if the password supplied by the user is found to have expired, CICS prompts the user for a new password and helps them to re-submit their request.
-The CICS-supplied utility program DFHWBPW is used to do this.
-You can customize the text on the Web pages that CICS displays to the user during this process.
-"Password expiry management for HTTP basic authentication" on page 176 has the information you need to do this.
+For basic authentication, if the password or password phrase supplied by the user has expired, CICS prompts the user for a new password or password phrase and helps the user to resubmit the request.
+The CICS-supplied utility program DFHWBPW is used.
+You can customize the text on the web pages that CICS displays to the user during this process, as described in "Password expiry management for HTTP basic authentication" on page 152.

-For client certificate authentication, CICS verifies the supplied certificate by checking it against the security manager's database, and (optionally) against any certificate revocation list that you have set up.
-A user-written application can examine information obtained by this process, if this is useful for determining how to process the request.
-Use the EXTRACT CERTIFICATE command to retrieve:
+For client certificate authentication, CICS verifies the supplied certificate by checking it against the security manager database, and, optionally, against any certificate revocation list that you have set up.
+A user-written application can examine information obtained by this process, if this information is useful for determining how to process the request.
+Use the EXTRACT CERTIFICATE command to retrieve these items: